curl/everything-curl/usingcurl-proxies.md

 network connection (URL) should use, and even if it should not use a proxy at all.
 Browsers most typically read the PAC file off a URL on the local network.

-Since curl has no JavaScript capabilities, curl doesn't support PAC files.
+Since curl has no JavaScript capabilities, curl does not support PAC files.
 If your browser and network use PAC files, the easiest route forward is usually to read the PAC file manually and figure out the proxy you need to specify to run curl successfully.

 ### Captive portals

-(these aren't proxies but in the way)
+(these are not proxies but in the way)

 TBD